becknik/Universus/Recommendations.md

 -> A topic where MathJax shines is the $\mathbfcal{O}$-notation, for example in the [[Uni/DSA/Landau-Notationen|Landau-Notationen]] or [[Uni/DSA/Bäume/AVL-Baum|AVL-Baum]] file

 ## General Structure/ Philosophy
-Because Obsidian aims to *cross-link* everything, it is recommended to split large topics into many *atomic* files, which then reference a #summarizing file for the sub-topic.
+Because Obsidian aims to *cross-link* everything, it is recommended to split large topics into many *atomic* files, which then reference a #abstraction  file for the sub-topic.
 -> For example I made a [[Uni/DSA/Graphen/Ungerichteter Graph|Ungerichteter Graph]], [[Uni/DSA/Graphen/Gerichtete Graphen|Gerichteter Graph]] and [[Uni/DSA/Graphen/Gewichteter Graph|Gewichteter Graph]] file, just to link them all in the [[Uni/DSA/Graphen|Graphen]] file.
 Because this sometimes can cause more harm than help you out, especially when quickly browsing tough files or creating flashcards, I sometimes *merged minor definitions* and explanations into the sub-topics file and added the therm as a [YAML](https://en.wikipedia.org/wiki/YAML)/ front-header alias*, to still make backlinks possible.
 -> Examples for this behavior is especially the file for [[Uni/DSA/Graphen|Graphen]] or the [[Uni/DSA/Bäume|Bäume]] file